Idleness76/Weavegraph/weavegraph/examples/README.md

 - ✅ Using `AppRunner::with_options_and_bus()` instead of `App.invoke()`
 - ✅ Creating custom `EventBus` with `ChannelSink`
 - ✅ Per-request event isolation in web servers
-- ✅ SSE/WebSocket integration patterns
+- ✅ HTTP streaming integration patterns (Axum JSON lines)

 **Documentation:**
 - See `STREAMING_QUICKSTART.md` for a quick guide